ixaxaar/monoid.space/src/HoTT/introduction.lagda.md

 module HoTT.introduction where
 ```

-Homotopy type theory (HoTT) is a mathematical framework that treats types as spaces and one can apply the machinery of homotopy theory over those spaces.
-Homotopy theory is a part of algebraic geometry which deals with paths and functions between paths.
+Homotopy type theory (HoTT) is a mathematical framework and a flavor of Type Theory that treats types as spaces ("space" as in abstract geometry) and one can apply the machinery of homotopy theory over those spaces.
+Homotopy theory is a part of algebraic geometry which deals with functions between topological spaces.
 HoTT essentially enables one to use the API of homotopy theory by letting us treat types as spaces.
-This allows us to implement homotopy theory using type theory in agda while connecting vast areas of mathematics.
-We see a glimpse of the entire structure here and then proceed to tackle each one individually in agda.

 # Homotopy Theory

 ## Fields, Spaces, Points, Paths

-A field (more force-field than data field) is a set of objects that support or permit addition, subtraction, division and multiplication.
-Real numbers, rational numbers and complex numbers are some such "set of objects" which we use widely and which can form fields.

-An n-dimensional space can be thought as a collection of n numbers from a field and n directions or bases.
+An n-dimensional space can be thought as a collection of n numbers from a [field](./Algebra.fields.html) and n directions or bases.
 Thus we can construct spaces from fields.
 For e.g. any point in 2-dimensional space of real numbers ℝ can be represented as $a × x + b × y$ where $a, b ∈ ℝ$.

 A path is a line joining two points.
 This path can be of any shape, be it a straight line or an extremely squiggly one.